'Putin is vulnerable': Navalny camp to tap voter concerns on war and economy | Politics

 "Putin is vulnerable because he does not have answers today to the questions that really worry people.
 These are the questions of an exit strategy for the war - when and how it should end and when the soldiers will return home - and the questions of destitution, poverty, corruption, financial credits and all the rest."
 The Kremlin says Putin will win another six-year term because he commands overwhelming support across Russian society, with opinion poll ratings of around 80%.

-'NOT PUTIN' With the line-up still unclear, the Navalny camp has launched its campaign by simply urging Russians to vote against the incumbent.
+'NOT PUTIN' Undaunted, the Navalny camp has launched its campaign by simply urging Russians to vote against the incumbent.

 "We don't have our own candidate.
 We had a candidate, Navalny, and they refused to register him, tried to kill him and put him in prison.
 Now we have, so to speak, a collective candidate 'against Putin'," said Lyubov Sobol, a close Navalny associate who, like Volkov, is on an official list of "terrorists and extremists" and is now based outside Russia.
 Navalny's supporters cast him as a Russian version of South Africa's Nelson Mandela who will one day be freed from jail to lead the country.